-In the normal physiological situation, calcitonin is a polypeptide hormone secreted by the parafollicular cells (also referred to as calcitonin cells or C cells) of the thyroid gland.
+Calcitonin is a polypeptide hormone secreted by the parafollicular cells (also referred to as calcitonin cells or C cells) of the thyroid gland.
 The main action of calcitonin is the inhibition of bone resorption by regulating the number and activity of osteoclasts.
 Calcitonin is secreted in direct response to serum hypercalcemia and may prevent large oscillations in serum calcium levels and excessive loss of body calcium.
 However, in comparison to parathyroid hormone and 1,25-dihydroxyvitamin D, the role of calcitonin in the regulation of serum calcium in humans is minor.
 Measurements of serum calcitonin levels are, therefore, not useful in the diagnosis of disorders of calcium homeostasis.

 Malignant tumors arising from thyroid C cells (medullary thyroid carcinoma: MTC) usually produce elevated levels of calcitonin.
-MTC is an uncommon malignant thyroid tumor, comprising <5% of all thyroid malignancies.
+MTC is an uncommon malignant thyroid tumor, comprising less than 5% of all thyroid malignancies.
 Approximately 25% of these cases are familial, usually appearing as a component of multiple endocrine neoplasia type II (MENII, Sipple syndrome).
 MTC may also occur in families without other associated endocrine dysfunction, with similar autosomal dominant transmission as MENII, which is then called familial medullary thyroid carcinoma (FMTC).
 Mutations in the RET proto-oncogene are associated with MENII and FMTC.

-Diagnosis and follow-up of medullary thyroid carcinoma
+Aids in the diagnosis and follow-up of medullary thyroid carcinoma

-Adjunct to diagnosis of multiple endocrine neoplasia type II and familial medullary thyroid carcinoma
+Aids in the evaluation of multiple endocrine neoplasia type II and familial medullary thyroid carcinoma

 In completely cured cases following surgical therapy for MTC, serum calcitonin levels fall into the undetectable range over a variable period of several weeks.
 Persistently elevated postoperative serum calcitonin levels usually indicate incomplete cure.
 The reasons for this can be locoregional lymph node spread or distant metastases.
 In most of these cases, imaging procedures are required for further workup.
 Those individuals who are then found to suffer only locoregional spread may benefit from additional surgical procedures.
 However, the survival benefits derived from such approaches are still debated.